The need for an interior painter is common for most homeowners.

 - Consent and advance deposit

 - Introduction of the painter and choice of colors

 - Full prep- right from house washing, plaster, priming, and masking

-- Scheduling other professionals which may be needed
+- Scheduling other professionals who may be needed

 - Finally, painting

 10- Request for a guarantee of their work

 Not all paint companies offer warranties and guarantees.

 However, enquiring about what type, in case anyone’s offering, will give you good peace of mind.